icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 - Finger position encoders are to be routed to one MTB-FAP.
 - Adduction encoders are to be routed to the other MTB-FAP.

-The choice of the MTB-FAP can be made allowing for the simplest layout.
+The connection of the MTB-FAP can be made allowing for the simplest layout **and reported here and in the wiring scheme**.

 The schematic of the MMA is shown below.